lenoctambule/django-mdeditor-iac-poc/README.md

 ### Permanent Fix

-A permanent solution could involve adopting [this fork](https://github.com/lenoctambule/django-mdeditor) of the application and modifying `MDEDITOR_CONFIGS` accordingly.
-Alternatively, at the cost of breaking compatibility with apps dependent on this package, a more robust solution would be to create another fork that removes the `UploadView` entirely and uses HTTP return codes for handling uploads instead.
+A permanent solution could involve adopting [this fork](https://github.com/lenoctambule/django-mdeditor) that I made of the application and modifying `MDEDITOR_CONFIGS` accordingly.
+Alternatively, at the cost of breaking compatibility with apps dependent on this package, a more robust solution would be to create another fork that removes the `UploadView` entirely and use HTTP return codes instead of json responses.
+Essentially leaving the task of handling uploads on the back-end up to the developers such that they have full control of security.